PZen-Real/pusp_kml-VSDSquadron-Mini-Research-Internship-Program/Task 5.md

 ## Overview

 This document provides an overview of a simple colorimeter based on the CH32V003F4U6 microcontroller.
 The colorimeter is used to measure the absorbance of a liquid sample by detecting the intensity of transmitted light through the sample.
 The device uses an LED with a wavelength of 615 nm as the light source.
+The led, potentiometer and the switch is connected seperately to get high intensity, however they can also be connected directly to RICS-V.

 ## Features